aureylz/python_courses_airbus/python/02_python-basics/README.md

-# Module 2: Python basics (5h30)
+# Module 2: Python basics (6h)

 ## Getting started

-We will see in this modules some basics of python language.
+We will see in this module some basics of python language.

 You can use python interpreter also called REPL (Read Evaluate Print Loop), to check code snippets given in the module.

 Note: "ctrl + d" to quit REPL.

 ```bash